 Kids learn many habits through their parents.
 If you believe you need the latest and greatest electronic, your kids will follow suit.
 Be the example for your kids.

 Kids need to see what it is like to have nothing at all.
-Together, volunteer your time to help a a shelter, soup kitchen or other local charity.
-When kids see other kids who have nothing at all (not even a home), but who are yet happy, it helps them understand that it is not things that make them happy.
+Together, volunteer your time to help at a shelter, soup kitchen or other local charity.
+When kids see other kids who have nothing at all (not even a house to live in), but who are yet happy, it helps them understand that it is not things that make them happy.
 They find happiness in the simple things in life.

 5. Teach them about money

 Kids can learn about money from a very young age.
-Teach them the important principles about how it is best to manage money.
-They should learn to always save and always give.
+Teach them the essential principles about how it is best to manage money.
+They should always learn to save and always give.